swc-lebedevn/compose-files/README.md

 * `POOLPARTY_LICENSE` this is the full path on the host machine to a valid PoolParty license
 * `GRAPHDB_LICENSE` this is the full path on the host machine to a valid GraphDB license

-# Running the services

-Before running any commands, create a `.env` file and change the configurations, if needed.

 ## Development